olleharstedt/tellstory/README.md

 Installation
 ------------

 Compile on your own.
 Made in OCaml.
-See Makefile or message and I will extend this section.
+See Makefile or message me and I will extend this section.

+On Ubuntu:

+* Clone repository
+* Install OCaml like `sudo apt-get install ocaml ocaml-findlib opam`
+* Opam needs some configuration, look it up
+* Use opam to install xml-light and pcre
+* Print `make` in dir
+* Use `./tellstory filename.xml` to render story.

 Tags
 ----

+Tags with special meaning.

 #### Story

-todo
+Outermost tag.
+Mandatory.

 #### Sentence and alt